StefanAustin/AzureMentoring/course/4_sqldatabase.md

 Hint: The lab manual is outdated, the firewall setting is now part of the sqlserver (server) under Firewalls and virtal networks.

+### Tasks
+- what is under the resouce group?
+- We have a sample database, what is in the database.
+Can you find some important data?
+How is the data constructed.
+- What is the diffrence between a rational database and a non-rational database?
+- Here we use a SQL database... what type is it?

 ### Bonus task:
 - if you have a windows and 650 MB, you can download SQL Server Management Studio (https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) and you can connect to the database via your Windows.